 See reflex unit

-A mechanical unit inside the machine that keeps track of how many credits the player has been awarded for wins in the current game
+Usually mechanical stepper/stepping unit inside the machine that keeps track of how many credits the player has been awarded for wins in the current game

 see also: score disc/replay counter

 The three or four digit unit that shows the player the number of credits they have.
 Not to be confused (much) with a replay counter.

 The score disc is a stepper unit that lights the odds lamps, determines payout amounts, and adjusts the odds of getting features.

 As the scores advance, the chances of lighting additional features reduces.

 see also: score disc/replay counter

 After payout completes, the search continues for more paying combinations, though an r-button press may be needed to search again.

 Higher payouts can get broken into two pieces - payout for a 3-in-line, a pause, then the remainder of the payout for a 4-in-line or higher.

 see also: search disc techno details.

+A search index assembly is mounted next to each search disk.
 It consists of a coil, some switches, and an arm.

 In it's inactive state, the arm is lowered away from the search ratchet, and the search wipers are free to spin (unless held by something else).

 The search relays are used in conjunction with the search disc to detect winning combinations of lit numbers.

 It's the search relays that make all the clicking noises heard on the early bingo's.

 The amount of clicks increase as more balls are in playfield holes.